-This author and others have observed that certain matte-coated fine art inkjet papers may develop either subtle or very bright yellow stains as a result of contact with corrugated cardboard, brown kraft wrapping paper, and packaging tapes with pressure-sensitive adhesives (substances from which appear to pass through packaging paper).
-This type of stain has also been observed with prints made with these papers that have been mounted with many current brands of dry mount tissues - the stain may become apparent in the days or weeks after mounting.
+other storage materials, prints may develop stains over time.
+This author and others have reported that certain matte-coated fine art inkjet papers may develop either subtle or very bright yellow stains as a result of contact with corrugated cardboard, brown kraft wrapping paper, and packaging tapes with pressure-sensitive adhesives (substances from which appear to pass through packaging paper).
+This type of stain has also been observed when prints made with these papers have been mounted with many current brands of dry mount tissues.
+The staining became apparent in the days or weeks after mounting.
 The mechanism causing this type of stain formation is not understood; however, this type of stain is extremely unstable to light and may be bleached to the point where it is no longer visible after exposure to bright light for only minutes or up to a few hours.
-Because the stain is so unstable to light, it has been seen only on prints stored in the dark and not with those on long-term display.
+Because the stain is so unstable to light, it has been seen only on prints stored in the dark and not with those on normal display.
 Bienfang Adhesives ClearMount, a thermal dry mount tissue that was recently introduced by the Hunt Corp., is claimed by the manufacturer to be free of this problem.
-Bugner has reported that nitrogen oxides (but probably not ozone) may cause inkjet papers to form yellowish stain.9 Mizen and Mayhew have reported that corrugated cardboard and manila paper file folders could produce yellowing when in contact with some inkjet papers.
-It was also reported that inkjet papers may absorb antioxidants such as BHT (frequently present in polyethylene and polypropylene) which, over time, may produce yellowing in some inkjet papers.
+Bugner has reported that nitrogen oxides (but probably not ozone) may cause inkjet papers to form yellowish stain.
+Mizen and Mayhew have reported that corrugated cardboard and manila paper file folders could produce